Call of Duty Warzone 2 Review – A Similar Experience

 Call of Duty Warzone 2 Review

 Warzone 2 has the potential to be the next big thing in the FPS genre, and even exceed the popularity of its predecessor.
-It is a lot of fun, even though the majority of the lobbies I joined spent the majority of their time looting and gathering items rather than participating in any action.
+It was a lot of fun, even though the majority of the lobbies I joined spent the majority of their time looting and gathering items rather than participating in any action.

 The new DMZ mode is pretty fun, and it adds some much-needed variety to the game with the use of AI-controlled enemies.
-I’d sum up this review by saying, “If you liked the first Warzone, you’ll probably like Warzone 2” It’s one of the best Battle Royale titles on the market right now.
+I’d sum up this review by saying, “If you liked the first Warzone, you’ll probably like Warzone 2.”
+It’s one of the best Battle Royale titles on the market right now.

 This has been our Call of Duty Warzone 2 Review.
 While you’re here, consider checking out some of our other articles.

-Was this article helpful?
+Did you find this article helpful?

 Thanks!
 Do share your feedback with us. ⚡